 The IT environment - Getting the infrastructure in place and ensuring it’s scalable and secure.
 This might require a lot of investment and will also mean ensuring everything is structured alongside cloud computing policies.

 Operational readiness - Are your operating units prepared and ready to operate in a completely new way?
 If everything is not planned and everyone is not prepared, then you could be looking at a potential disaster.
 Remember, your digital workforce is a major strategic asset, not just a ‘cool new toy’.

 Whilst workers should be aware of the significant changes lurking on the horizon, it is the job of business leaders to protect and prepare their people for the fundamental changes coming their way.

 Everyone needs to be taken on the journey together and some will undoubtedly require more support than others when it comes to re-skilling.
 Change is not going to happen overnight either - it will come in waves.
 It will, however, be a challenge; a worthwhile challenge, but a challenge nonetheless.

 The important thing is to make sure you are accurately communicating your vision for how automation will change the lives of workers for the better and what critical steps are necessary to help you all get there, as well as what steps each individual needs to take.
-It’s a big ask, but as long as your communications are relevant, human and real, you should encounter little residence and you could soon be well on your way to creating your own successful digital workforce.Posted 10 months ago
+It’s a big ask, but as long as your communications are relevant, human and real, you should encounter little residence and you could soon be well on your way to creating your own successful digital workforce.Posted over 3 years ago